-The Predators will be back.
+The Predators salute their fans.
 Image by: Getty Images

 Don't get fooled into believing Nashville just closed the book on an unlikely underdog tale.
 This team is legit – and will contend again next season.